lonnen/dotfiles/README.md

 * Files in `source` get sourced whenever a new shell is opened (in alphanumeric order)..
 * Files in `conf` just sit there.
 If a config file doesn't _need_ to go in `~/`, put it in there.
 * Files in `caches` are cached files, only used by some scripts.
 This folder will only be created if necessary.
 * The `private` folder is not tracked, and must be added manually.
-Iff it exists, it will be treated like `link` but applied last.

 ## Installation
 Notes: